 There are six requirements of the Internal Control Act:

-There are five specific objectives to SUNY Delhi’s Internal Control Program.
+There are six specific objectives to SUNY Delhi’s Internal Control Program.

 Responsibilities that all employees are expected to perform:

 The following are examples of the college’s management policies and standards with which, when applicable, all employees are expected to comply: